duneroadrunner/SaferCPlusPlus/README.md

 The library provides a number of vector types.
 Probably the two most essential are [mstd::vector<>](#vector) and [nii_vector<>](#nii_vector). mstd::vector<> is simply a memory-safe drop-in replacement for std::vector<>.
 Due to their iterators, vectors are not, in general, safe to share among threads. nii_vector<> is designed for safe sharing among asynchronous threads.

 The standard library vector iterators are designed so that they can be (unsafely) implemented as just pointers.
 But this makes them prone to being invalidated as a side effect of insertion, deletion and resize operations on the vector.
 This also means that they behave differently from list iterators, so algorithms that work on lists won't necessarily work on vectors.
 So the library includes [ivector<>](#ivector), whose iterators behave like list iterators.
-That is, they don't get invalidated by insert/delete/resize vector operations, unless the element they were pointing to is deleted, and after any such operation, they will continue to point to the same item, which may then be in a different position in the vector.
+That is, they don't get invalidated by insert/delete/resize vector operations unless the element they were pointing to is deleted, and after any such operation, they will continue to point to the same item, which may then be in a different position in the vector.

 And finally, for those whose are willing to sacrifice some safety for performance there is [msevector<>](#msevector).
 This vector is not memory-safe in the way that the other vectors are.
-It supports three types of iterators - the traditional (unsafe) iterators, a bounds-checked version of the traditional iterator, and, like ivector<>, iterators that behave like list iterators.
+It may be useful in cases where you want more control over the safety-performance trade-off.
+It supports a variety of iterator types - the traditional (unsafe) iterators, a bounds-checked version of the traditional iterator, and iterators that, like ivector<>'s iterators, behave like list iterators.

 ### vector